Oil extends loss on India COVID-19 cases, U.S. pipeline restart - Up News Info

 Colonial Pipeline said late on Thursday it had restarted its entire pipeline system and had begun deliveries in all of its markets.

 Traders were also watching the situation in the Middle East after Israel fired artillery and mounted more air strikes on Friday against Palestinian militants in the Gaza Strip amid constant rocket fire deep into Israel’s commercial center.
-(Reporting by Jessica Jaganathan; Editing by Muralikumar Anantharaman)
+(Reporting by Jessica Jaganathan; Editing by Muralikumar Anantharaman and Stephen Coates)